SonicTheDev/RoleplayBot.py/README.txt

 - Replace WEBHOOKPFPURL with the url for the pfp of the webhook.
 5. For more characters, copy and paste the command where @client.command() async def commandnamehere(ctx, *, question): is and repeat step 6 for additional RP characters.
 6. Run the Bot.

+This process is pretty much the same for the Revolt code. to use the Revolt code, make sure your bot has the masquerade permission.

 ========================================================================================================